Serialcomms/Raspberry-Pico-SDK-USB/README.md

 Once compiled, the uf2 image can be uploaded as normal and the Pico attached to a host machine.

+Picoprobe or other UART interface device required to view debug messages.

 It should then enumerate as a Human Interface Device / Joystick game controller and send continual activity to the host.

 <details><summary>Windows Game Controllers</summary>